 Culture encompasses knowledge and abilities transferred socially among individuals and through generations.
 It's not genetically encoded; it's learned.
 Socially-acquired skills, traditions, and dialects, enabling a species' Earth-bound existence, are indispensable for population survival.

 Scientists have recently recognized the generational transmission of skills as the fourth layer of life's diversity on Earth.
 Previously, biodiversity was defined on three levels: genetic diversity within a species, species diversity within a specific location, and habitat diversity, such as forests and coral reefs.
 The fourth layer represents cultural diversity.

-For example, Sam Williams' Macaw Recovery Network in Costa Rica rewilds captivity-hatched fledgling scarlet and great green macaws.
-But introducing young birds into a complex forest world without the cultural education normally provided by parents or free-living elder role models is risky.
+Take, for example, Sam Williams' Macaw Recovery Network in Costa Rica, which reintroduces captivity-hatched fledgling scarlet and great green macaws into the wild.
+However, releasing young birds into an intricate forest world without the customary parental cultural education is precarious.

-The most socially complex non-humans, orcas live in layered societies of pods, clans and communities.
-All community members know the members of their constituent pods, and scrupulously avoid contact with members of other communities.
-All this social organization is learned from elders.
+Orcas, known as the most socially intricate non-human species, live in layered societies of pods, clans, and communities.
+All community members are familiar with their constituent pod members and consciously avoid contact with members of other communities.
+This social organization is learned from elders.